toriancrane/chargebee-lambda-integration/README.md

 # Chargebee Integration with AWS Lambda

-> The contents of this repository is currently a work in progress.

 [Chargebee](https://www.chargebee.com/) is a recurring billing and subscription management tool that helps subscription businesses streamline their Revenue Operations.
 It offers a variety of functionality, including:
 - Managing recurring billing and subscriptions seamlessly
 - Supporting hybrid business models